 Torrenting is OK

 You get a decent number of perks with Hide My IP.
 It provides an excellent server package with servers in 123 locations all over the world.
-This is nothing compared to some VPNs that offer thousands of servers that are located in every continent, but we’ll take it.
+This is nothing compared to some VPNs that offer thousands of servers that are located in every continent, for example Nordvpn and Expressvpn.

 Another perk is that you can have five simultaneous users on its premium plan.
 Many services only allow you to have one user, which is problematic if you have more than one computer in your house.